dalitun/applications/bundle-xenial-zabbix/README_EN.md

 #### The interesting directories are:

-* `/etc/default/zabbix-server`: the directory containing the Zabbix-server configuration file
 * `/etc/zabbix/zabbix_server.conf`: Containing directory tea tea zabbix-server configuration file
-* `/usr/share/zabbix-server-mysql/`: the directory containing the files in the database zabbix-server-mysql
+* `/var/lib/mysql`: the directory containing the files in the database zabbix-server-mysql
-* `/var/log/zabbix-server/zabbix_server.log`: the directory containing the log.
+* `var/log/zabbix/zabbix_server.log`: the file containing the log.
 * `/etc/zabbix/zabbix.conf.php`: the directory containing the interface configuration file Zabbix

 #### Other resources you could be interested in: